tarkalabs/artwork/README.md

 This repo contains all the artwork used by tarkalabs.
-It is a place to add all the other logos / branding items for the products build in tarkalabs
+It is a place to add all the other logos / branding items for the products built in tarkalabs